Eric CANCES

 • M2 Mathématiques de la modélisation: Molecular simulation (since 2005)

-Blaise Pascal Prize 2009 from SMAI and the French Academy of Sciences
+Blaise Pascal prize 2009 (SMAI and the French Academy of Sciences)

 Editorial activities: